Pupil eligibility

 All children will receive high quality teaching and learning through quality first teach and targeted interventions |

-Lessen the GAP in attainment between PP and non PP pupils across maths and English.
-Across all year groups, the number of pupils achieving ARE and the HS in writing is greater than previous year’s attainment.
+Lessen the GAP in attainment between PP and non-PP pupils across maths and English in KS1.
 The aim over time, is that children will leave KS1 and LKS2 with fluency in calculation and a confidence and flexibility with number.
+The aim over time, is that children will leave KS1 and LKS2 with fluency in reading.
 Attention will be given to key knowledge and understanding needed to support success in the future. |

-An improved knowledge of cognitive science will enable teachers to support the learning.
-This will include retrieval practice, questioning skills, metacognition, critical thinking, and self-regulation | Observations will show pupils’ cognitive load will be managed and strategies are in use to strengthen memory of key concepts in all subjects including retrieval practice.
+Observations will show pupils’ cognitive load will be managed and strategies are in use to strengthen memory of key concepts in all subjects including retrieval practice.
 PP pupils will be involved in subject lead pupil voice meetings. |

 Activity in this academic year